Stefan765/touch-mediarr-card/README.md

 max_items: Controls the maximum number of items displayed in each section.
 This is useful for limiting the number of items shown in the UI, even if your sensor retrieves more data.
 Default is 10.
 days_to_check: Applies to Sonarr and Radarr sections.
 Controls the number of days to look ahead for upcoming releases.
 Default is 60.
 Section-specific max_items: You can override the global max_items setting for individual sections by adding [section_name]_max_items to your configuration.
 opacity: Controls how transparent the background images appear.
 A value between 0 and 1:

 0.5 = 50% transparent (50% opaque)
 0.7 = 30% transparent (70% opaque) - generally provides good readability
 1.0 = 0% transparent (fully opaque)
+radarr_release_types: # Exclude physical releases by not including them
+  - Digital
+  - Theatres
+  - Physical

 blur_radius: Optional setting to add a blur effect to background images, measured in pixels.
 Higher values create more blur.